nargizaos/aws-bootcamp-cruddur-2023/journal/week3.md

 <img src="https://user-images.githubusercontent.com/66444859/223583317-f2d72c18-6c66-44f9-b5e6-00dc5d324b4e.png" width=55%>

 Tried to Sign in, but  it didn't work.
 Confirmation status is Force change password.
-Since we need to Confirm account, but Confirm account button is grey and we can't confirm.
+We need to Confirm account, but Confirm account button is grey and we can't confirm.
 And we didn't get Confirmation to specified email address.

 Try running AWS CLI command from terminal
 ```aws cognito-idp admin-set-user-password --username nargizaosmon --password yoursetpassword --user-pool-id us-east-1_CWw2a8NO6 --permanent```